utkarshsinghal28/Learning-git/README.md

 When we open git we are in the root directory by defult.

+Keep in mind that i have chosen git defult termial as vs codes termial so maybe things may be different for you.

 <h2> Git config</h2>

 1. 'git config --global user.name "Myname"' - add your username in gits config file.